Estimote/iOS-Fleet-Management-SDK/Templates/README.md

 ## Estimote SDK example apps

-Available examples:
+**Hint:**
+You can generate yourself a ready-made project from one of these templates on https://cloud.estimote.com/#/apps/add.
+It will be automatically renamed for you, and have your App Token and beacon UUIDs already put in.

 - **Blank**

   A blank Xcode project with Estimote SDK already integrated.
-Use it to learn how to add Estimote SDK to your project.

 - **HeroIcon**